stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 A quick note about function `nameStr`: Idris does not accept the machine-generated names of unnamed arguments in pattern matches.
-Function `toUN` converts such names to similar user-defined names.
+Function `nameStr` converts such names to similar user-defined names.

 ```idris
 export